teamhephy/deisrel/README.md

 It's also possible to output the report in json using the `-o json` argument for easier machine parsing.

 Github has a very low ratelimit for unauthenticated api requests.
-A personal oauth token can be used to bypass this restriction.
-Create an oauth token with no permission and set it to `$GH_TOKEN` and deisrel will use it when making requests.
+A "[personal access token][]" can be used to bypass this restriction.
+Create a GitHub token with "repo" permission and set it to `$GITHUB_ACCESS_TOKEN`. `deisrel` will use it when making requests.

 # Development